GrossDesignCo/concordance-app-poc/public/scripture/genesis/genesis-1/genesis-1.englishNatural.md

 And all winged flyer to its kind,
 And God saw, that it was good.

-And God blessed them, saying, "Be fruitful and multiply and fill the waters in the seas, And let the flyer multiply in the land."
+And God blessed them, saying, "Be-fruitful and multiply and fill the waters in the seas, And let the flyer multiply in the land."

 And evening was,